9

 I love coffee.
 No, I love coffee.
 Really.
 I do.
 Sad truth… I don’t have any coffee filters in my house.
-Which means *I* didn’t have any in my craft stash for the 7th day of “Learn with Your Craft Stash“… Ahhh!!!
-Luckily, my friend Jennifer from Study at Home Mama, came to my rescue with this super fun tie dye butterfly craft made with coffee filters!
+Which means *I* didn’t have any in my craft stash for the 7th day of “Learn with Your Craft Stash”… Ahhh!!!
+Luckily, my friend Jennifer from Study at Home Mama, came to my rescue with this super fun tie dye butterflies craft made with coffee filters!
 This looks like a fantastic craft to add to a butterfly learning theme!

-How to make the butterflies:
+How to make the tie dye butterflies:

 Protect your crafting area with a plastic tablecloth or trash bag for easy clean-up.